Q & A: What is Rock Bottom?

 The first thing that someone should do upon hitting rock bottom is reach out for help.
-This does not always mean that someone has to track down a treatment facility and make calls in order to get admitted into a program.
-In many instances, those at rock bottom do no have the capacity to even do this.
+This does not always mean that someone has to track down a treatment facility and make calls to get admitted into a program.
+In many instances, those at rock bottom do not have the capacity even to do this.
 Reaching out for help while at rock bottom can include asking a friend, family member, or other loved one to help find treatment.
 Contacting a primary care provider, therapist, or other professional can also bridge the gap between active addiction and recovery.
-No matter how it is done, asking for help is the very first and most important step to take after hitting rock bottom.
+No matter how it is done, asking for help is the first and most crucial step after hitting rock bottom.

-Q: Do I need to hit rock bottom in order to get addiction treatment?
+Q: Do I need to hit rock bottom to get addiction treatment?

-A: No. The idea of having to hit rock bottom or having the bottom “raised” on you by friends, family, or loved ones in order to be willing to get professional treatment is not fully accurate.
-Of course, many people do not get help until they do reach rock bottom, but several others find the willingness to change their lives before rock bottom even becomes a conversation piece.
+A: No. The idea of having to hit rock bottom or having the bottom “raised” on you by friends, family, or loved ones to be willing to get professional addiction treatment is not entirely accurate.
+Of course, many people do not get help until they reach rock bottom, but several others find the willingness to change their lives before rock bottom becomes a conversation piece.
 At any moment in your addiction, you can reach out for help.
 It is simply a common misconception that you need to be suffering from the worst possible consequences you can think of before you can get treated for addiction.
-The most important thing to remember is that if you feel ready to get help, asking for that help is not only welcomed, but encouraged regardless of the severity of your addiction.
+The most important thing to remember is that if you feel ready to get help, asking for that help is welcomed and encouraged regardless of the severity of your addiction.

 Q: How do I prevent hitting rock bottom?

-A: If you have hit rock bottom in the past, then you know that it is a place that you do not want to reach again.
-After recovering from active addiction, the thought of ever getting to a point in your life where you are close to rock bottom can be frightening, however, you can prevent yourself from ever getting there again by doing things in your recovery to stay sober.
+A: If you have hit rock bottom in the past, you know that it is a place you do not want to reach again.
+After recovering from active addiction, the thought of ever getting to a point in your life where you are close to rock bottom can be frightening.
+However, you can prevent yourself from ever getting there again by doing things in your recovery to stay sober.
 Consider the following:

 - Regularly attend support group meetings such as AA or NA

-- Maintain a connection with your therapist even during the times when you do not feel like there is anything going on in your life that warrants therapy
+- Maintain a connection with your therapist even during the times when you do not feel like anything is going on in your life that warrants therapy

 - Practice good self-care at all times, especially when you are experiencing hardships